-Since EHRs and EMRs are fully digital, every entry in them displays an exact date and time.
-More importantly, these electronic systems can arrange all data chronologically with just a click or two.
-This function enables your nurses and practitioners to quickly understand the patient’s current medical needs and provide appropriate care.
+Since EHRs and EMRs are fully digital, every entry displays an exact date and time.
+More importantly, these electronic systems can arrange all data chronologically with a click or two.
+This function helps medical staff understand patients’ current medical needs quickly and provide appropriate care.

-EHRs typically allow the patient access to their own medical data, which is nearly impossible with paper records and still quite difficult with EMRs.
-This access can come in handy if the patient needs to take some time at home to think about their treatment options for a serious medical issue.
+When you implement an electronic health system, the patient typically can access their own medical data, which is nearly impossible with paper records and still quite difficult with EMRs.
+This access can come in handy if the patient needs to take some time at home to consider their treatment options for a serious medical issue.

-With paper records and EMRs, your patients will need to bring hard copies of their medical records to specialist appointments.
+With paper records and EMRs, your patients must bring hard copies of their medical records to specialist appointments.
 The same holds true if your patient switches primary care providers for any reason.
-EHRs solve this problem: Their interoperability tools get the patient’s data into other practices’ hands in HIPAA-compliant ways.
+EHRs solve this problem: Their interoperability tools get the patient’s data into other practices’ hands in Health Insurance Portability and Accountability Act (HIPAA)-compliant ways.

-Speaking of HIPAA, all top EHR systems are entirely HIPAA-compliant.
+Speaking of HIPAA, all top EHR systems provide entirely HIPAA-compliant medical records retention.
 Their data safety and security practices meet federal government standards, so you don’t have to worry about breaching a patient’s privacy as you ensure their comprehensive care.
 These data safeguards make electronic patient data much tougher for bad actors to access than paper records.

-EHR and EMR systems both allow speech-to-text when you’re taking notes during patient encounters.
+EHR and EMR systems both allow medical speech-to-text functionality when you’re taking notes during patient encounters.
 This function has numerous benefits, including more accurate charts and streamlined medical billing.

-EHR software often includes access to practice management technology as well.
+EHR software often includes access to practice management systems.
 Through PMS platforms, you can streamline several front-office tasks, such as scheduling appointments and registering patients.
-It can improve your medical billing efficiency by giving coders and billers direct access to your clinical data.
-You can also generate customizable reports to help you improve your practice’s financial performance.
+It can improve medical billing and collection efficiency by giving coders and billers direct access to your clinical data.
+You can also generate customizable reports to help improve your practice’s financial performance.

-Although many medical software providers require you to pay separately for EMR and PMS software, providers such as Kareo include full EMR and PMS access to all paying customers.
+Although many medical software providers require you to pay separately for EMR and PMS software, some providers include full EMR and PMS access to all paying customers.

-Paper records just don’t cut it in fast-paced, emergency-heavy, high-volume spaces such as hospitals and medical practices.
-The digital records of both EMRs and EHRs solve this problem.
-They eliminate paper clutter, and since the practitioner notes are typed rather than handwritten, they’re less likely to be misunderstood.
+Paper records just don’t cut it in fast-paced, emergency-heavy, high-volume spaces such as hospitals and private medical practices.
+Digital records solve this problem.
+They eliminate paper clutter.
+Since the practitioner notes are typed instead of handwritten, they’re less likely to be misunderstood.
 At this point, digital recordkeeping is the industry standard.